coursefiles/angular-essential-training/README.md

-# Angular Essential Training test
+# Angular Essential Training test-Anuj

 This is the repository for my course **Angular Essential Training**
 The full course is available at [LinkedIn Learning](https://www.linkedin.com/learning) and [lynda.com](https://lynda.com).